KHard2Bme/Python-Project-Template/Quant_README.md

 ## Summary:

-Based on the WAZE_REVIEWS.csv dataset we can tell that most of the user reviews have a very positive sentiment and are ranked within rating number 5.
+Based on the waze mobile app dataset we can tell that most of the user reviews have a very positive sentiment and are ranked within rating number 5.

-Based on the two author apps reviewed 3.9.4.0 has twice the amount of reviews than 4.73.0.3, but version 4.73.0.3 has four times the amount of negative sentiment.
+Based on the two author apps reviewed, 3.9.4.0 has twice the amount of reviews than 4.73.0.3, but version 4.73.0.3 has four times the amount of negative review sentiments.

-About 23% of the negative sentiments were placed in year 2021 with 41% coming from author app version 3.9.4.0 and 9% from version 4.73.0.3.
+About 23% of the negative sentiments were placed in year 2021 with 41% coming from author app version 4.73.0.3 and 9% from version 3.9.4.0.

 Of the negative sentiments placed in year 2021, those ranked in rating number 1 were 39%.

-Of those ranked in rating number 1, 9% came from author app version 3.9.4.0, while 41% came from author app version 4.73.0.3.
+Of those ranked in rating number 1, 41% came from author app version 4.73.0. while 9% came from author app version 3.9.4.0.

 Most of the reviews were made during 2014 through 2017.